NNPDF/nnpdf/doc/sphinx/source/get-started/installation.rst

 The code can be installed either with :ref:`conda <condainstall>` or with :ref:`pip <pip>`, the former offering a "batteries included" approach where non-python software such as LHAPDF and pandoc will be installed automatically.

-If you don't have a recent version of conda installed, please use the following :ref:`bootstrap-installation` to install conda as well as set up relevant channels.
+We also made available an automatic installation of conda, see :ref:`bootstrap-installation` to install conda as well as set up relevant channels.

 If you plan to contribute to the development of NNPDF, please see :ref:`Source`.